A Probabilistic Model for Zero-Inflated Count Tensors with Structured Latent Representations

-Finally, we compare the embeddings from \texttt{ZITS} to those obtained from a CP decomposition applied directly to the contact tensor.
-In the absence of alternative structured low-rank embedding methods, CP serves as a natural baseline.
-The CP rank is set to 10 to match the embedding dimension used for \texttt{ZITS}.
-As shown in the right panel of Figure~\ref{fig:hic:competitors}, embeddings from \texttt{ZITS} achieve higher ARI than CP-based embeddings, highlighting the benefit of incorporating structural-zero modeling and smoothing.
-A representative embedding visualization is provided in Figure~\ref{fig:hic:emb} of the Appendix~\ref{app:sec:plots}, further illustrating enhanced cell type separation.
+Finally, we compare the cell embeddings produced by \texttt{ZITS} with those obtained from a standard CP tensor decomposition applied directly to the contact tensor.
+In the absence of competing structured low-rank embedding methods, CP provides a natural baseline.
+Both methods use embedding dimension $L=10$.
+As shown in the right panel of Figure~\ref{fig:hic:competitors}, the embeddings produced by \texttt{ZITS} consistently achieve higher ARI than those obtained from CP decomposition, highlighting the benefits of jointly modeling zero inflation, low-rank structure, and chromatin smoothness.
+A representative visualization of the learned embeddings is shown in Figure~\ref{fig:hic:emb} of Supplementary~\ref{app:sec:plots}.